7 unmissable free things to do in San Cristobal Galapagos and other tips

 Here we stayed in an apartment that we have found on Airbnb.
 It was comfortable, clean and very central, close to everything, but nothing fancy.

-Hotel Casa Bianca, featuring comfortable cozy rooms, in a laid-back tropical style, this cute little property is located right beside the previously mentioned Galapagos Sunset hotel and has a pretty busy restaurant.
+Hotel Casa Bianca, featuring comfortable, cozy rooms in a laid-back tropical style, is a cute little property located right beside the previously mentioned Galapagos Sunset hotel and has a pretty busy restaurant.
 Good sign.

 Casa Opuntia, also beachfront, it’s an excellent middle-range option.
 The rooms are minimal but spacious, some of them with great views over the bay and the funny sea lion.